dcajasn/Riskfolio-Lib/docs/source/index.rst

 - Tools to estimate loadings matrix (Stepwise Regression and Principal Components Regression).
 - Tools to visualizing portfolio properties and risk measures.
 - Tools to build reports on Jupyter Notebook and Excel.
+- Option to use commercial optimization solver like MOSEK or GUROBI for large scale problems.

 Contents